qr kod na stranku

 Transdanubia is a NUTS territorial unit in the European Union, consisting of Central Transdanubia, Western Transdanubia and Southern Transdanubia (see NUTS:HU).
 Pest county and Budapest belong to the region of Central Hungary.

-other: Hungary, Great Plain and North, Transdanubia, Central Hungary
+Other: Hungary, Great Plain and North, Transdanubia, Central Hungary

-neighbours: HRVATSKA, Slovenia, Ostösterreich, Central Hungary, Slovakia, Great Plain and North
+Neighbours: HRVATSKA, Slovenia, Ostösterreich, Central Hungary, Slovakia, Great Plain and North

-subregions: Central Transdanubia, Western Transdanubia, Southern Transdanubia
+Subregions: Central Transdanubia, Western Transdanubia, Southern Transdanubia

-Suggested citation: Michal Páleník: EU regions - Transdanubia - HU2, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/HU2
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Transdanubia – HU2, IZ Bratislava, retrieved from: https://www.iz.sk/PHU2, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/HU2